Enrolment and re-enrolment

 Step 1 - Select your subjects

-Subject selection is an important step in your enrolment process that requires careful planning and consideration.
-Refer to the Handbook for the list of approved subjects for your course, taking note of the assessment due dates, and teaching dates, to ensure that there are no clashes with your other subjects.
+Subject selection is an important step in the enrolment process that requires careful planning and consideration.
+Refer to the Handbook for the list of approved subjects for your course, taking note of the assessment due dates and teaching dates to ensure that there are no clashes with your other subjects.

 Step 2 - Review subject availability

-As a guide to assist you, the subject quotas webpage will be updated frequently, indicating which subjects are full and available for waitlisting.
+As a guide to assist you, the MLM electives page will be updated frequently, indicating which subjects are available for self-enrolment.

 Step 3 - Enrol via my.unimelb